phpearth/conduct/conduct.md

 Exploits and hacks will be deleted and will end with a permanent removal of your membership(s).

+You must respect licenses and other people's work.
+To use other people's code, text, themes, designs and similar intellectual property, please consult with the owners and the given licenses.
+Reports to the original authors will be also made for further investigation based on the harm done. **Copyright infringements** end with a permanent removal of your membership and topic deletion.

 Committing any kind of the described forbidden content to our repository will be rejected and your behavior will be alerted to the GitHub staff.